Speed of convergence in the Central Limit Theorem for the determinantal point process with the Bessel kernel: Proof of Theorems and

 \section{Proof of Theorems \ref{1:BO_bessel} and \ref{1:KS_estimate}}

-Recall the Jacobi-Dodgson identity. \begin{proposition}[Jacobi-Dodgson identity, {\cite[Proposition~6.2.9]{simon2005orthogonal}}] Let $A$ be a determinant class invertible operator on a separable Hilbert space $\mathcal{H}$.
+Recall the Jacobi-Dodgson identity. \begin{proposition}[ {\cite[Proposition~6.2.9]{simon2005orthogonal}}] Let $A$ be a determinant class invertible operator on a separable Hilbert space $\mathcal{H}$.
 Let $P$ be an operator of orthogonal projection and $Q=I-P$.
 Then the following relation holds

 \end{proposition} We use the following variation of this identity. \begin{corrolary} Let $P_1, P_2$ be commuting orthogonal projectors in a separable Hilbert space $\mathcal{H}$.
 Let $Q_i=I-P_i$, $i=1, 2$.
 The following relation holds